 The Company shall promptly report the discovery of the following to Town Police within 24 hours of the Company becoming aware of such event: diversion of marijuana; unusual discrepancies identified during inventory; theft; loss and any criminal action; unusual discrepancy in weight or inventory during transportation; any vehicle accidents, diversions, losses, or other reportable incidents that occur during transport; any suspicious act involving the sale, cultivation, distribution, processing, or production of marijuana by any person; unauthorized destruction of marijuana; any loss or unauthorized alteration of records related to marijuana, registered qualifying patients, personal caregivers, or dispensary agents; an alarm activation or other event that requires response by public safety personnel; failure of any security alarm system due to a loss of electrical power or mechanical malfunction that is expected to last longer than eight hours; and any other breach of security.
 The Licensee shall promptly copy the Town’s Chief of Police on any notifications and submissions it makes to the Massachusetts Department of Public Health pursuant to 105 CMR 725.110 (F) and/or 935 CMR 500.110(7) or other provisions of law relating to the Establishment (“Incident Reporting”).

+The Licensee shall connect its alarm system to a third party monitoring system, comply with the alarm bylaw and notify the Town’s Chief of Police about said third party monitoring system.
+In the event of accidental activation of a panic alarm, the Licensee will notify the Police Department that the activation was accidental.
+The Police Department may conduct a check of the facility in the event of an accidental activation.

 The Company agrees and acknowledges that periodic inspections of the Facility by the Town’s Police Department, Town’s Fire Department, Building Department and Board of Health to ensure compliance with local bylaws, rules and regulations shall be a condition of continued operation in Town and agrees to cooperate with the Town’s Police Department, Town’s Fire Department and Board of Health in providing access for scheduled and unscheduled inspections of the Facility.